 We will gladly refund your purchase price, excluding shipping charges, if you are not satisfied with any product, provided, however, that you return the product(s) to me within 5 business days of delivery to you, post-paid, in the same undamaged condition as when it/they left my shop.
 If you prefer a replacement instead of a refund, it is your choice.
 Always include your day and evening telephone numbers, and if available, an e-mail address.

 Thank you for your consideration of our products.
-If you have any questions or comments, please write to our post office box, send an e-mail to email@example.com, or call (903 594-8844).
+If you have any questions or comments, please write to our post office box, send an e-mail to email@example.com, or call me at (903 594-8844).

 More Historic Angling Enterprises Links To Visit: